ramyhelow/Udacity_PopularMoviesStage2_Proj3/README.md

 ## Project Objectives
 Building an app that utilizes MVVM + Android Architecture Components to create for network and resource efficiency, in addition to offline functionality
-Parsing and displaying data received as JSON from TheMovieDB.org API and can also handle network status and network failures.
+Parsing and displaying data received as JSON from TheMovieDB.org API
+Can also handle network status and network failures.

 ## Contact Info